Cannes, France Travel Guide

 - Île Saint-Honorat- monks that are sworn to secrecy on making Chartreuse-like liqueur called Lerina lives here for centuries.
 These monks owned Cannes on the peak of their power.

 Unlike the pebbled beaches of other neighboring places, Cannes boasts of its white sandy beach.
 There are private beaches to enjoy the sea, sand, and sun exclusively.
-West of the old Port is where one can find some of the best least-crowded beaches.
+West of the old Port is where you can find some of the best least-crowded beaches.
 Activities like outrigger canoe ride, snorkeling, stand-up paddle-boats, diving, and boat trips are available.
 Some known beaches are:

 - On the west part is a city beach, Plage du Midi, with chairs and umbrellas, great mountain views, with other amenities and dining.
 It is near Le Suquet where most people enjoy the friendly vibe of the area.